ryanduchin/music-video-collector/README.md

 broken:
 @-playlist show page - isOwner is not working!
-- but it does for playlist thumbnails!!
+- but it does for playlist thumbnails from playlist index!!

 @-post followed and likes feeds in .rb - SQL entries -add and remove from playlists
  + only show playlists that the post is not a part of!